Rongelap Atoll: History

 The Marshall Islands, of which Rongelap Atoll is a part, were first settled by Micronesians.

 The first sighting recorded by Europeans was by Spanish navigator Álvaro de Saavedra on 1 January 1528.
 Together with Utirik, Ailinginae and Toke atolls, they were charted as Islas de los Reyes (Islands of the Three Wise Kings in Spanish) due to the proximity of Epiphany.
 Fourteen years later it was visited by the Spanish expedition of Ruy López de Villalobos.

-Rongelap Atoll was claimed by the Empire of Germany along with the rest of the Marshall Islands in 1884, and the Germans established a trading outpost.
+Rongelap Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1885.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 The base became part of the vast US Naval Base Marshall Islands.
 Following the end of World War II, Rongelap came under the control of the United States as part of the Trust Territory of the Pacific Islands.